maglietti/ignite3-chinook-demo/src/docs/annotations-doc.md

 - Always mark primary key fields with `@Id`
 - Primary keys should not be null, so use `nullable = false`
 - For complex primary keys, mark all components with `@Id`
+- Use meaningful and consistent names for primary key fields

 ### Data Types

 - Use appropriate Java types for columns
 - For nullable fields, use object types (Integer) instead of primitives (int)
 - For decimal values, use BigDecimal with appropriate precision and scale
+- Use java.time classes (LocalDate, LocalDateTime) for date/time fields

 ### Co-location

 - Co-locate tables that are frequently joined
 - The co-location key should be part of the primary key
 - The co-location key should match the type and name in the referenced table
+- Design co-location based on your query patterns

 ### Naming

 - Be consistent with column names
 - Consider using the same name for related columns across tables
 - Follow a naming convention for primary and foreign keys
+- Use clear, descriptive names for indexes

 ### Distribution Zones and Storage Profiles